nikita-telkar/nikita-telkar.github.io/index.md

 #### **Extras**

-* Judges' Choice Award - GrasRoots Case Competition 2021, University of British Columbia
+* Judges' Choice Award - GrasRoots Case Competition 2021, The University of British Columbia
 * UCL Business Game 2017 – University College London
 * News Reporter – Health Science Inquiry, 2019 – 2020: Published a Photo Essay ['A Week in the Life of a Geneticist'](https://healthscienceinquiry.com/index.php/hsi/article/view/324/303) in their 2020 issue.